CraterCrash/godot-orchestrator-docs/docs/getting-started/introduction/first-look-at-the-plugin.md

 * `.torch`, which is text-based
 * `.os` which is binary-based.

-The text-based format was introduced with Orchestrator 2.1, and will be the default moving forward.
+The text-based format was introduced with Orchestrator 2.1, and is the default.
 This format is more human-readable and is easier to work with version control systems, as text-based files allow for significantly easier diffing between changes.

 The binary-based format was originally introduced with Orchestrator 2.0, and is planned to be deprecated in a future release.

 ### Converting between formats